MicrosoftDocs/sdk-api/sdk-api-src/content/shellhandwriting/ne-shellhandwriting-tfhandwritingstate.md

 ## -description

-Specifies how handwriting is handled by the system.
+Specifies how handwriting is processed by the system.

 ## -enum-fields

 ### -field TF_HANDWRITING_AUTO

-The default system state for the thread.
+Handwriting behavior is automatically configured based on the presence of a pen and the current handwriting user settings.

 ### -field TF_HANDWRITING_DISABLED

-Disabled by the [Text Services Framework](/windows/win32/tsf/text-services-framework) (TSF) client.
+Handwriting behavior is disabled by the [Text Services Framework](/windows/win32/tsf/text-services-framework) (TSF) client.

 ### -field TF_HANDWRITING_ENABLED

-Enabled by the TSF client (pen input is withheld from the client).
+Handwriting behavior is enabled by the TSF client (pen input is withheld from the client).

 ### -field TF_HANDWRITING_POINTERDELIVERY

-Enabled by the TSF client (pen input is not withheld from the client), which is responsible for analyzing the pen input and handling buffering, intent determination, and target determination.
+Handwriting behavior is enabled by the TSF client (pen input is not withheld from the client), which is responsible for analyzing the pen input and handling buffering, intent determination, and target determination.

 ## -remarks